bofrede/django-bootstrap-rm/README.md

 Under **Settings > CI/CD** there's a "Secret variables" section.
 Add these two variables there.

-Now on every build on master branch a Sonarqub scanner will be run.
+Now on every build on master branch a Sonarqube scanner will be run.

 ## Setup slack integration